 #7: Lack of motivation

 #8: Morning headaches that wear off as the day progresses

 #9: Thinning hair or excessive hair falling out

 #11: Mental sluggishness

-So What do we do??
-How do we find the cause---the WHY of your problem?
+So what do we do?
+How do we find the cause---the WHY behind your problem?

 Metabolic Care Based on Specific Lab Panels:

 We can assess your thyroid, adrenal glands, liver, kidneys, red/white blood cells and gut function with the above lab tests.
 All can be affected by chronic health conditions.
 By addressing any problems with your thyroid, adrenal glands, blood chemistry, or gut function, we can help you to heal faster.
 The CMP also allows us to check your blood glucose levels since glucose and oxygen are needed by the brain to function properly.

 Here are some of the symptoms of sensitivities: